 The breathing exercise can help lower your heart rate, so you feel more relaxed.
 You can then focus your energy on addressing the problem at hand.

-- Sit and close your eyes, if possible.
+- Get comfortable and close your eyes, if possible.
 If not, simply focus on your breathing.
 Imagine your breathing following the shape of a square, or box.

 - Inhale, preferably through your nose, for four seconds.
 Hold your breath for four seconds.